nrfconnect/sdk-nrf/samples/nrf9160/lwm2m_client/sample_description.rst

 Before building and running the sample, complete the following steps:

 1. Select the device to be tested.
-2. Select the LwM2M server to be used for testing and register the device on it.
+#.
+Select the LwM2M server to be used for testing and register the device on it.
    You can also optionally enable notifications for the resources so that the resources are actively monitored by the server.
-3. Configure the application to work with the chosen LwM2M server.
+#.
+Setup the LwM2M server by completing the steps listed in :ref:`server_setup_lwm2m`.
+   This step retrieves the server address and the security tag that will be needed during the next steps.
+#. :ref:`server_addr_PSK`.

 .. _server_setup_lwm2m: